fighting58/fighting58.github.io/_posts/2023-12-05-2nd-test-post.md

 ## A New Post

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
+Enter text in MarkDown.
 Use the toolbar above, or click the **?** button for formatting help.